Pierre J. Thuot

+Early life and education

 Born on May 19, 1955, in Groton, Connecticut, Thuot considers Fairfax, Virginia and New Bedford, Massachusetts to be his hometowns.
-He is married to the former Cheryl Ann Mattingly of Leonardtown, Maryland, and they have two children.
-Thuot enjoys boating, golf, running, music, flying and family activities.

-Education

 Thuot graduated from Fairfax High School, Fairfax, Virginia, in 1973.

-He received a Bachelor of Science degree in Physics from the United States Naval Academy in 1977, and a Master of Science degree in Systems Management from the University of Southern California in 1985.
+In 1977, he received a Bachelor of Science degree in physics from the United States Naval Academy.
+In 1985, he received a Master of Science degree in systems management from the University of Southern California.
 He attended Harvard Business School's six-week Advanced Management Program in 2004.